tobylunt/senate_cash/README.md

 4) Download headshots for all senators
 5) map.js holds all the the D3, which automatically pairs senators to states, and the data to the appropriate senators for the web app itself.

+The bash script `processing/process_data.sh` calls all external .sql and .py scripts required to build the webapp.

 ## What's in this repo

-The directory structure is as follows:
+The raw directory structure is as follows:

 ![Tree](https://github.com/tobylunt/senate_cash/raw/master/map/static/dirtree.png "tree")

 `map/static/` has all image files and `.json` blobs that are used as input for the D3.
 For the scripts that do all the preparatory steps, see `processing/`.
+The rest of the directory tree is standard Django setup.

 ## Acknowledgements